kayodetechnology/SOC-project/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I established a miniature honeynet within the Azure cloud platform.
+I collected log data from diverse sources and directed it into a Log Analytics workspace.
+Microsoft Sentinel utilized this data to construct attack maps, initiate alerts, and generate incidents.
+For a comprehensive security assessment, I initially measured various security metrics within an insecure environment over a 24-hour period.
+Subsequently, I implemented specific security controls (NIST 800-53) to fortify the environment, followed by another 24-hour measurement of security metrics.
+The results of these measurements are presented below.
+The showcased metrics include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)